Temporary Traffic Management

 The plan will need to detail:

-- the location of the planned work;
+• location of the planned work;

-- what type of work is planned; and
+• type of work is planned

-- the start and finish dates.
+• start and finish dates.

 The Plan must be submitted to Council for approval before any work starts.
 Please see our Corridor Access page for further information on how to submit this plan and costs.

-To find out the latest permanent speed limits please use the national speed limit register.
+To find out the latest permanent speed limits please use the national speed limit register

 Local Traffic Management Providers